-After students have been admitted to BYU and have completed the requirements below, they can apply to the ME Professional Program.
-Upon acceptance, students can then take all required courses toward a BS in Mechanical Engineering.
+After students have been admitted to BYU and then completed the requirements below, they can apply to the ME Professional Program.
+Upon acceptance, students can take all required courses toward a BS in Mechanical Engineering.

 - You must be in good academic standing and you must receive a grade in the following courses before applying.
 The Application GPA upon which admissions decisions are made will be determined by equally weighting the GPA from these classes.
 (See policies below regarding AP courses, transfer courses, and old ME curriculum courses.)

 - The first physics course taken at BYU: PHSCS 121, PHSCS 123, Ec En 301